microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/OculusQuestMRTK.md

 1. Create a new Unity scene or open a pre-existing scene like HandInteractionExamples
 1. Add MRTK to the scene by navigating to **Mixed Reality Toolkit** > **Add to Scene and Configure**

-## Using the Oculus XRSDK Data Provider
+## Using the Oculus XR SDK Data Provider

-1. Configure your profile to use the **Oculus XRSDK Data Provider**
+1. Configure your profile to use the **Oculus XR SDK Data Provider**
     - If not intending to modify the configuration profiles
         - Change your profile to DefaultXRSDKInputSystemProfile and go to [Build and deploy your project to Oculus Quest](OculusQuestMRTK.md#build-and-deploy-your-project-to-oculus-quest)